-Choosing Sign Material to Use for Your Real Estate Signs
+Choosing A Material For Your Real Estate Signs

-Real estate signs are a big part of the sign industry.
+Real estate is a big part of the sign industry.
 Even in these days of difficult economic times real estate signs are necessary for advertising.
-Making choices about your signs aren’t always easy.
+Making choices about your branding isn’t always easy.
 Sometimes it is hard to decide which material to use or what type of sign will create the best impression.
 We are here to help try and clear up some of the questions.

 How do I decide which material to use for my real estate sign?

-The two most common materials for real estate signs are Coroplast and Aluminum.
-Coroplast is a corrugated plastic and Aluminum is, of course, the lightweight metal.
-There are also a few other less prominant choices.
+The two most common materials are Coroplast and Aluminum.
+Coroplast is a corrugated plastic and Aluminum is, a lightweight metal.
+There are also a few other less prominent choices.
 They include Masonite, polyethylene plastic, PVC plastic and Scooter board (a synthetic waterproof board).

 These other materials we’ve listed have no greater product or economical advantage over the more common materials of aluminum and Coroplast.
 However that decision is still not necessarily a simple one.
 Some sign shops have been pricing the aluminum and Coroplast signs in a way that gives a false impression of the value.

 Are you getting a false impression in the value of your custom real estate sign?

 There are certain companies who are selling the Coroplast for sale signs for a very low price, and as a consequence aluminum comes off as though it is extremely expensive.
 However this is unfair to the consumer.
 In reality the price difference of coroplast or aluminum is negligible.
 By making such a price difference they are devaluing the Coroplast sign and giving the perception that aluminum is financially unfeasible for small businesses.